 JWD is a Virtual Industrial Design Consultancy with over 30 years of experience in a wide variety of

-film director assembles a crew to create a movie.
+way a film director assembles a crew to create a movie.

 It has been my experience that the best results come from small multidisciplinary teams united by a

 common vision.
 I have an innate ability to quickly synthesize disparate needs that provide insights that

 solve real problems, build brand equity and customer loyalty.

 In a world where there is an incredible proliferation of product offerings, it is incumbent on Design to